dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-aws-snssqs.md

   type: LoadBalancer

 ```

 {{% /codetab %}}

 {{% codetab %}}
-In order to run in AWS, you should create or assign an IAM user with permissions to the SNS and SQS services having a Policy such as:
+In order to run in AWS, create or assign an IAM user with permissions to the SNS and SQS services, with a policy like:

 ```json
 {
   "Version": "2012-10-17",